suraffy/suraffy/README.md

 # Hi there! 👋 I'm Surafel

 Welcome to my GitHub profile!
-I'm a Full-stack Engineer with expertise in Java, JavaScript, React.js, and Node.js.
+I'm a Full-stack Software Engineer with expertise in Java, JavaScript, TypeScript, Node.js, React.js, SQL, MongoDB, and CI/CD pipelines.
 I love turning ideas into reality through code and design.

 ## 🚀 About Me